-Option 3-Stop File Move
+Stop File Move:

-- In the Stop File, scroll to the row and Territory column for the selected stop. - Type the new territory number in the column. - Press the F9 key
+- 1. In the Stop File, scroll to the row and Territory column for the selected stop. - 2.
+Type the new territory number in the column. - 3.
+Press F9.

-Option 4-Info Box Move
+Info Box Move:

-- Use CRTL+left click to select the stop on the map and open the Stop Info box. - From the Stop Info box, scroll down to the line that displays the current Territory number, type in the new Territory and Day number (if applicable), and then click anywhere outside of the data field. - Press the F9 key.
+- 1. Ctrl+Click to select the stop on the map and open the Stop Info box. - 2.
+From the Stop Info box, scroll down to the line that displays the current Territory number, type in the new Territory and Day number (if applicable), and then click anywhere outside of the data field. - 3.
+Press F9.

-16.6.7.
-Optimize Territory Stop Sequence
+16.6.7.Optimize Territory Stop Sequence